Reflect and earn 1.0 AMA PRA Category 1 CME for this article.

 And we became frustrated and angry and sad and horrified.
 And then, as we became just plain exhausted, we watched our colleagues leave one by one for a myriad of very valid reasons from what we had always considered our second family.
 And while we don’t blame our former colleagues at all for those decisions, it has added to the pain that was already so great that now we are just numb.

 Now when you come to us struggling to breathe, we still go through the actions and do what we can to save you.
-But our empathy and hearts are tucked away and protected to only come out for our own loved ones because we don’t have much of it left to spare.
+But our empathy and hearts are tucked away and protected to only come out for our loved ones because we don’t have much left to spare.

 Now when we see our waiting rooms backed up to 5-hour waits and are closed to EMS traffic and are turning away transfers from rural outside hospitals, and patients who have been boarded in our ED for days are deteriorating rather than improving in an appropriate ICU bed, instead of fretting and trying to find ways to get out of the mess, we have learned that there is little more we can do about it (especially when our communities are doing nothing to help us and do not seem to care at all).
 Our mantra, for our own self-preservation, has become “I just have to get through this 8 or 10 or 12 or 16-hour shift” while trying to turn a blind eye to the madness.